quintoandar/butterfree/README.md

 will be sent to the Historical Feature Store (which default is a Hadoop table, mapping files in S3, partitioned by year, month and day of the feature values).
 From there, users can query the feature set, to find values for each feature in any point of time.

-Also, latest data (latest version of each feature for each house) is written to a Cassandra DB, our default Online Feature Store, for fast lookup.
+Also, latest data (latest version of each feature for each house) is written to a Cassandra DB, our default Online Feature Store, for fast lookup at prediction time.

 ## Installing